 Workplaces that run an annual United Way campaign are vital to our ongoing success.
 Thanks to our dedicated campaign cabinet, leaders committee, loaned representatives and thousands of workplace volunteers donating their time to help enhance our fundraising efforts, we remain one of the most effective charities in our region.

 This, in turn, allows us to make an even bigger impact in the community.
 Workplace campaigns and volunteerism can also lead to great benefits for you, the employer—including more engaged employees and an enhanced corporate image.
-For more information or to start your workplace campaign, please call 250-385-6708 and speak with Brittany Decker, our Director of Resource Development.
+For more information or to start your workplace campaign, please call 250-385-6708 and speak with Hazel Braithwaite, our Director of Community Campaign.
 Our campaign toolkit is another great place to connect to the movement.

 United Way is committed to identifying and addressing social issues and bringing about change.
 As a year-round fundraiser and a community funder, our mission is to improve lives and build a strong and caring community.